meltano/meltano/docs/src/tutorials/create-a-custom-extractor.md

 As much as we'd like to support all the data sources out there, we'll need your help to get there.
 If you find a data source that Meltano doesn't support right now, it might be time to get your hands dirty.

 ## How to Create an Extractor

 The [Singer SDK](https://gitlab.com/meltano/singer-sdk)
 makes it easier than ever to create new [extractors](/docs/plugins.html#extractors) for your own custom data sources.
-For more information on creating a Singer tap, see the [SDK Dev Guide](https://gitlab.com/meltano/singer-sdk/-/blob/main/docs/dev_guide.md).

 ::: tip
 [Singer](https://singer.io) taps and targets are the mechanism Meltano uses to extract